cloudflare/workers-sdk/CONTRIBUTING.md

 ### Set up your environment

-Wrangler2 is built and run on the Node.js JavaScript runtime.
+Wrangler is built and run on the Node.js JavaScript runtime.

 - Install the latest LTS version of [Node.js](https://nodejs.dev/) - we recommend using a Node version manager like [nvm](https://github.com/nvm-sh/nvm).
 - Install a code editor - we recommend using [VS Code](https://code.visualstudio.com/).